phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ### Boot Information

 The amount of physical memory and the memory regions reserved by devices like the VGA hardware vary between different machines.
 Only the BIOS or UEFI firmware knows exactly which memory regions can be used by the operating system and which regions are reserved.
 Both firmware standards provide functions to retrieve the memory map, but they can only be called very early in the boot process.
-For this reason, the bootloader already queries this and other information from the firmaware.
+For this reason, the bootloader already queries this and other information from the firmware.

 To communicate this information to our kernel, the bootloader passes a reference to a boot information structure as an argument when calling our `_start` function.
 Right now we don't have this argument declared in our function, so it is ignored.
 Let's add it: